masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/debugging.rst

 ***********************************************

 Debugging tools, like those used for tracing, are implemented through calls to the :func:`sys.settrace` function.
-Now, in normal Python, when this has been called any code that runs within the operating system thread is covered by it.
+Now, in normal |CPY|, when this has been called any code that runs within the operating system thread is covered by it.
 In Stackless however, this function only covers the current tasklet.